jesterb0206/art-cart/README.md

 [This application is under the MIT license](https://opensource.org/licenses/MIT)

 ## Description
+An online art gallery to connect artist to consumers and art lovers.

+Artist can upload their work (originals and/or prints) to sell around the world.

+Users can search by price, medium, artists and much more!

-A full-stack application, which combines a robust back end—with servers, databases, advanced APIs, and user authentication—to an intuitive front end.
+A full-stack application, which combines a robust back end—with server conections, databases, advanced APIs, and user authentication—to an intuitive front end.

 ## Table of Contents